 A lot of cases at the state level concern possession with intent to distribute and may include a money-laundering count.
 The State will try to prove that a group of people had the intent to launder the money that they obtained from the sale of the drugs.
 These charges can range up to high-level felonies, which can potentially carry life in prison.

 During state-level drug investigations, law enforcement often employs:

 - Data and other information from cellphones and computers

 - Vehicle tracking technology

-- Other techniques in an effort to find and stop the flow of drugs and money
+- Other techniques to find and stop the flow of drugs and money

 What to Look for in an Amarillo Drug Conspiracy Attorney

-When a person is charged with drug possession, intent to distribute, or conspiracy, they should seek out a reputable law firm that aggressively pursues all available defense from the beginning of the case.
-A skilled drug conspiracy attorney should have experience interacting with the police in order to determine how the arrest came to be and how the drugs or conspiracy was identified.
+When a person is charged with drug possession, intent to distribute, or conspiracy, they should seek out a reputable law firm that aggressively pursues all available defenses from the beginning of the case.
+Above all, a skilled drug conspiracy attorney should have experience interacting with the police to determine how the arrest came to be and how the drugs or conspiracy was identified.

 Drug conspiracy cases in state or federal court can be extremely complicated, and it can be difficult for a general practitioner to effectively represent the accused.
 Dedicated criminal defense attorneys who have handled similar cases in the past are often in the best position to mount a credible defense.
-Contact a knowledgeable Amarillo drug conspiracy lawyer today to discuss your case.
+Furthermore, contact our Amarillo drug conspiracy lawyer today to discuss your case.